danini-the-panini/danini.dev/content/blog/mandelbrot-workers-wasm-and-webgpu.md

 - doesn't work everywhere yet
 - still beta, firefox nightly crashed a lot

-TODO:
-- multisampling
-- compute?
-- offcanvas?

 ## Conclusion?

 - workers are great, not just for parallel but also for non-blocking compute
-- wasm only if you have like a C or Rust lib, or require lower-level compute features
+- wasm is great, lets you use C/rust libraries, and low-level CPU features like SIMD
 - webgl if your use-case maps well to fragment shaders
 - webgpu looks promising but still early days
-- just dont run heavy compute on the main thread!
+- just whatever you do dont run heavy compute on the main thread!

 ## Sources